jariarkko/hopping/README.md

 Sets the maximum number of probes to use before the software stops, even if it has not found the exact number of hops to the destination.
 The default is 50.

+    -max-wait n

+Sets the maximum waiting time (in seconds) before the software stops.
+Default is 30.

     -no-parallel
     -parallel n